1tonyhan/bell-inequality-simulation/README.md

 Here is a brief summary of the bell inequality as I understand it:

-I will use the example of a particle with a spin of 0 that decays into two separate but entangled particles with spin of +/- 1/2. (+ is spin up, - is spin down) For simplicity, I will call these particles A and B henceforth.
+First, to set the stage: I will use the example of a particle with a spin of 0 that decays into two separate but entangled particles with spin of +/- 1/2. (+ is spin up, - is spin down) For simplicity, I will call these particles A and B henceforth.
 I will also set the premise that there is an assumption of no other angular momentum other than spin in this situation; meaning spin is conserved.

 Imagine A and B end up in two completely different places, and are being observed by two different people.
 These two people will observe the particles and measure their spin.
 This intrinsic property of angular momentum, once measured in one particle, will reveal the spin of the other particle due to conservation - this is entanglement; taking a measurement on one particle instantly reveals the state of the other particle.
 For example, if A is measured as up spin, B must be measured as down spin (and vice versa) since they decayed from a 0 spin particle.

 Here is a timeline of this project, for those why may be interested (dd/mm/yyyy):<br />